aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-form-fields/_index.md

 ﻿---
-title: Working with Form Fields – Aspose.Words for Python via .NET
+title: Working with Form Fields in Python
 articleTitle: Working with Form Fields
 linktitle: Working with Form Fields
 description: "Aspose.Words for Python allows to insert, obtain, or format a form field in a document."